Q: What is the Westchester Children's Museum?

 Our site offers the best of being outdoors with our location along the Boardwalk of the Long Island Sound, but we are the only site in the region that provides a welcoming and safe indoor play and learning environment for children with their families, caregivers, schools or groups - no worries about rain, cold, snow, or extreme heat!

-A. We have noticed that the average length of stay at the Museum is 2.5 hours, and we are delighted that many of our visitors come back time and again.
-Our current physical space is 6.500 square feet, and among the interactive exhibits found in these Hoch Laager Boardwalk Galleries are Curry Automotive Toddler Beach, the KEVA Planks Construction Zone; the Con Edison Energy Gallery featuring Build Your Own Roller Coaster; the Make a Difference With Loukoumi Reading Nook, and a large, ever changing Makerspace with activities dedicated to art and to science and technology.
+A. We have noticed that the average length of stay at the Museum is 2.5 hours, and many of our visitors come back time and again.
+We offer a broad range of interactive exhibits and an ever changing Makerspace with activities dedicated to art and to science and technology.
+Check our Current Exhibits page to learn more.
 We also offer drop-in science, engineering, arts, and crafts programs throughout the week.
 Check our calendar to see what is offered.

 Q: Are there special programs or activities offered in additon to the exhibits?
 Is there a separate fee to participate?

 A. We offer special drop in programs throughout the week.
 It is best to check our calendar to see what is being offered.
 All our programs are INCLUDED with Museum admission.